KaziAmitHasan/kaziamithasan.github.io/_pages/research.md

 permalink: /research/
 ---

 I have had the opportunity to work on a number of interesting research projects during my Ph.D.
 My research work is focused towards data mining, machine learning, mining software repositories, software engineering, deep learning, data analytics.

 Here is a summary of some of my research efforts.

+## An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues (under review in EMSE)
+### Authors: Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan

+Details will be available soon.

 ## Vulnerability of Open-source Face Recognition Systems to Blackbox Attacks: A Case Study With InsightFace [SSCI'23]